dv-lse/fdi-patent-innovate/data/narrative.md

   flows: Advanced economies
   flow-weight: investment_mm
   flow-detail: [ ['Invested', 'investment_mm', '$,d', 'm'] ]
-  label: Most important FDIs from industrialised nations
+  label: Most important FDI from industrialised nations
 :::

 Almost two thirds of these investments came from industrialised economies, with Europe being the largest investing region ($576 billions in FDI outflows) and the United States is the single largest investing country ($300 billions) [1].